-She was also reminded of a Kashmiri trader who would come, each winter, to her home in Gujarat selling Kashmiri shawls and embroidered saris.
-He was the only Kashmiri trader in Gujarat at that time and he was always accompanied by his young son who Varsha remembers as an 8 or 9 year old at the time.
-“Last year, in 2011, I went home to Gujurat during the winter, and after decades, happened to come across that same boy who was now a man carrying on his father’s trade.
-He called her ‘Baby’ just as he had done many years ago when she was a kid.
-Varsha had asked him how life was back home.
-It was less than one year after the Summer of 2010 and he simply shook his head and said, That is no way to live a life.
-These had been among his only words on the matter, and they had lingered in Varsha.
-That is no way to live a life.
+“I also knew a Kashmiri trader who would visit our home in Gujurat every winter selling Kashmiri shawls and embroidered saris.”
+Varsha said he was the only Kashmiri trader in Gujurat at that time and he always travelled with his son who, as Varsha recalls, was about 8 or 9 year old at the time.
+“Last year, in 2011, I went home to Gujurat during the winter.
+Imagine, after decades, I came across that same boy, who was now a man carrying on his father’s trade.
+He called me ‘baby’, just like his father did all those years ago.”
+Varsha asked him how life was back home, “He simply shook his head and said, That is no way to live a life.”

-Varsha spoke of some female writers she was friends with in Iran and some of the issues they faced politically and socially where religious police intervene in everyone’s daily life, and then suddenly, part way through our conversation a song began to play loudly on the café’s crackling speaker system broke our conversation.
-I tried to keep speaking through the noise, and then realised people were standing.
-Varsha gently stopped me and said This is the national anthem, we have to stand.
-She smiled and said, We have our own kind of religious police here too.
-We’ll talk about it later.
-We stood there silently looking at each other’s faces for the duration of Thailand’s national anthem that I soon learnt is played everyday at 6am and 6pm across the entire country and everyone had to stand.
+Varsha was friends with some female Iranian writers, and she told me about their courage and the issues they faced politically and socially where religious police intervene in daily life and government censorship is rife—and then suddenly a song that played loudly on the café’s crackling speaker system broke our conversation.
+I tried to keep speaking through the noise, only to realise everyone in the café was standing.
+Varsha gently explained, “This is the national anthem, we have to stand.”
+She smiled, “We have our own kind of religious police here too.
+We’ll talk about it later.”
+We stood there silently looking at each other’s faces for the duration of Thailand’s national anthem.
+I soon learnt it was played everyday at 6am and 6pm across the entire country and everyone had to stand.